Retire by stateFigures verified May 31, 2026

 Visit the Wichita Mountains Wildlife Refuge

-The Wichita Mountains Wildlife Refuge in the southwest offers granite peaks, scenic drives, and free-roaming bison and elk.
-There are overlooks and short walks, so visitors can enjoy the wildlife and views without long hikes.
+The Wichita Mountains Wildlife Refuge in the southwest has granite peaks, scenic drives, and free-roaming bison and elk.
+Overlooks and short walks let you take in the wildlife and the views without a long hike.

 U.S. Fish and Wildlife Service